-- 2.34 There are situations where liabilities related to a defined benefit pension fund may, as the sponsor firm's financial condition deteriorates, increase substantially and unexpectedly above the stressed deficit which is covered under Pillar 2A.29 - 2.35 Should such events materialise as a firm's financial condition deteriorates, unexpected losses well in excess of Pillar 2A capital already set aside might crystallise prior to the point of resolution. - 2.36 In order to address the risk of increased pension losses near the point of resolution, the PRA expects firms to articulate in their ICAAP document how they intend to deal with the defined benefit pension scheme under relevant firm-specific extreme scenarios, bearing in mind the potential for additional loss and describing available management actions.
+- 2.34 There are situations where liabilities related to a defined benefit pension fund may, as the sponsor firm's financial condition deteriorates, increase substantially and unexpectedly above the stressed deficit which is covered under Pillar 2A. - 2.35 Should such events materialise as a firm's financial condition deteriorates, unexpected losses well in excess of Pillar 2A capital already set aside might crystallise prior to the point of resolution. - 2.36 In order to address the risk of increased pension losses near the point of resolution, the PRA expects firms to articulate in their ICAAP document how they intend to deal with the defined benefit pension scheme under relevant firm-specific extreme scenarios, bearing in mind the potential for additional loss and describing available management actions.
 The analysis should be sufficient to demonstrate the institution's awareness around this tail risk and the adequacy of its mitigating actions.
 The actions should be consistent with the firms' recovery and resolution plans.
-Additionally, under Reporting Pillar 2 2.6 firms with defined benefit pension schemes must calculate and report to the PRA their defined benefit pension scheme deficit if a debt became due under section 75 of the - 29 The following events could trigger such losses: a request to the firm, by the pension trustee, to make additional payments to the pension fund when there is a concern that the firm may not be able to continue to make payments in the future (eg due to its deteriorating financial conditions); a different valuation of the firm's assets and liabilities under duress (eg under Article 36 of the Bank Recovery and Resolution Directive when recovery actions are initiated and/or prior to conversion/write-off of capital instruments); a loss on transfer of the scheme to another party (eg if required as part of a recovery action); and a trigger of an insolvency event.

-Pensions Act 1995, unless the data required in that data item have already been reported to the PRA by other means.
+Additionally, under Reporting Pillar 2 2.6 firms with defined benefit pension schemes must calculate and report to the PRA their defined benefit pension scheme deficit if a debt became due under section 75 of the Pensions Act 1995, unless the data required in that data item have already been reported to the PRA by other means.